dolittle/Studio/Documentation/getting-started.md

 The backends can be run using `yarn dev` - this starts the backend of the microservice and watches for any changes of any TypeScript files related to the project or from the shared projects it depends on.
 When a change occurs, it will restart it.
-If you want to debug, you simply attach your debugger to it as it is running with a debug watcher waiting - read more [here](./debugging.md).

-Read more about the [anatomy of a backend](./anatomy-of-a-backend.md).

 ### Frontend / Web